 Aim to eat every three to four hours throughout the day and eat smaller meals each time.
 Your meal prep will arm you with all the right foods at the ready.
 Now it’s all about portion control and combining food groups.
 Never let yourself get too hungry – you are much less likely to overeat when your body has the fuel it needs.
 This will change the way you view eating and make sure you get what you need in a day.
 Start creating healthy eating habits by:

-- Keeping a detailed food journal to help you chart your progress and zero in on your own trending wellness habits
+- Keeping a detailed food journal.
+Harvard Medical School recommends keeping one to help you chart your progress and zero in on your own trending wellness habits

 Create a Personalized Fitness Routine

 Yes, you need to move your body!
 First, change the way you view fitness.
 Fitness is not a chore, but rather a way of taking better care of yourself.
 This is your opportunity to give your body the activity it wants and needs.
 So, once you can see that exercise does great things for you, commit to a routine that works for you.

 Hitting the gym is not the only way to get fit.
 You can do things that don’t feel like a “fitness routine.”
 Take part in activities you naturally enjoy like:

 - Playing sports

 Mixing in cardio plus strength training is essential.
 This will help you shed fat, build muscle, get your heart rate up, rev up your metabolism, and help shape and tone your body.
 Regular exercise can also help you work through or even prevent certain health conditions.
 Consider your current state and work your way up — but challenge yourself too.